A Complete Guide to Gratuity & Tip Laws in California

 Because service charges are legally distinct from tips, they are allowed to be considered part of an employee’s wages.
 They may also be included in the employee’s “regular rate of pay” when calculating overtime hours.

 If a customer chooses to tip in addition to paying a service charge mandated by the employer (a process known as double tipping), the tip is still legally the property of the employee, and all other rules regarding tips apply to it.
 This is the case even if the employee receives the service charge.

 Tip pooling is a practice in which tips (either all or a set percentage) received by employees are gathered up by the employer and redistributed according to a predetermined system.
 Many employers practice tip pooling because they feel it is fairer to their employees.

 Tip pooling is legal both federally and in the state of California.
 However, there are rules governing pooling to ensure that employers do not benefit unduly from the practice.

 • Tips must be distributed in a fair and impartial manner.
-For example, a system which gives 15% of tips each to waiters/waitresses who serve customers directly and 5% each to hosts/hostesses and bartenders would be considered fair.
-A system which gives 90% of tips to hosts/hostesses and only the remainder to waiters/waitresses would not be considered fair, as it clearly favors one type of employee over the other.
+For example, a system which gives 15% of tips each to waiters/waitresses who serve customers directly and 5% each to hosts/hostesses and bartenders would be regarded as fair.
+A system which gives 90% of tips to hosts/hostesses and only the remainder to waiters/waitresses would not be considered fair, as it favors one type of employee over the other.

 • Employers, owners, managers, and supervisors may not receive any part of the tips.
 Generally, a person is legally prohibited from being included in the tip pool if they have the authority to hire and fire other employees.